MDMarikar/WSHP/_my_collection/lymphadenopathy.md

 - If a child has CLNs larger than 2 cm that persist for over 6 weeks, they should be referred to secondary care

-  head.

-Below is 2021 guidance from Childrens Cancer and Leukaemia group
+- Below is 2021 guidance from Childrens Cancer and Leukaemia group
 ![]({{site.baseurl}}/images/IMG_0419.png)